CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid API reference skill with excellent actionability — every feature is demonstrated with complete, executable Python code.
-The main weaknesses are moderate verbosity (the document is long for a SKILL.md and includes some boilerplate sections) and the monolithic structure that could benefit from splitting detailed examples into a separate reference file.
-The generic 'When to Use' and 'Limitations' sections at the end add no meaningful value.
+This is a solid SDK reference skill with excellent actionability — every feature is demonstrated with complete, executable code.
+The main weaknesses are moderate verbosity (generic boilerplate sections, some redundant inline comments) and a monolithic structure that could benefit from splitting advanced features into separate files.
+The logical ordering from setup through basic to advanced usage is well done.

 Suggestions